N407 highway

 National Route 407 (N407) forms part of the Philippine highway network.
 It runs from Batangas to Cavite.

 Route description

 Calaca to Nasugbu

 N407 starts at the intersection with N410 (Tagaytay–Nasugbu Highway and Diokno Highway) in Calaca, Batangas, near the provincial boundary of Cavite and Batangas.
 To the west, then traverses Nasugbu, Tuy (where it turns east at Palico Junction, its intersection with N427 (Palico–Balayan–Batangas Road)), and Nasugbu once again.
+It turns north at a roundabout intersection with Nasugbu–Lian–Calatagan Road and becomes locally known as J.P.
+Laurel Street up to its intersection with the access road to Coast Guard Sub-Station Nasugbu.

 Nasugbu to Ternate

-N407 turns north and takes the entire Ternate–Nasugbu Road from its intersection with N408 (Nasugbu–Lian–Calatagan) in Nasugbu.
+Past the Coast Guard Sub-Station Nasugbu, N407 becomes Ternate–Nasugbu Road as it continues its course up north.
 It then enters Cavite at Maragondon and Ternate, where it terminates at N405 (Caylabne Road and Governor's Drive).